-(2) Transportation Projects.
+- (2) Transportation Projects.
 Transportation projects that reduce, or have no impact on, vehicle miles traveled should be presumed to cause a less than significant transportation impact.
 For roadway capacity projects, agencies have discretion to determine the appropriate measure of transportation impact consistent with CEQA and other applicable requirements.
-To the extent that such impacts have already been adequately addressed at a programmatic level, such as in a regional transportation plan EIR, a lead agency may tier from that analysis as provided in Section 15152.

-(3) Qualitative Analysis.
+To the extent that such impacts have already been adequately addressed at a programmatic level, such as in a regional transportation plan EIR, a lead agency may tier from that analysis as provided in Section 15152. - (3) Qualitative Analysis.
 If existing models or methods are not available to estimate the vehicle miles traveled for the particular project being considered, a lead agency may analyze the project's vehicle miles traveled qualitatively.
-Such a qualitative analysis would evaluate factors such as the availability of transit, proximity to other destinations, etc. For many projects, a qualitative analysis of construction traffic may be appropriate.
+Such a qualitative analysis would evaluate factors such as the availability of transit, proximity to other destinations, etc. For many projects, a qualitative analysis of construction traffic may be appropriate. - (4) Methodology.

-(4) Methodology.
 A lead agency has discretion to choose the most appropriate methodology to evaluate a project's vehicle miles traveled, including whether to express the change in absolute terms, per capita, per household or in any other measure.
 A lead agency may use models to estimate a project's vehicle miles traveled, and may revise those estimates to reflect professional judgment based on substantial evidence.
 Any assumptions used to estimate vehicle miles traveled and any revisions to model outputs should be documented and explained in the environmental document prepared for the project.
 The standard of adequacy in Section 15151 shall apply to the analysis described in this section.

-The traffic analysis (R&S 2019) concluded that the project's traffic impacts would be reduced to less than significant with the implementation of mitigation.
-Application of vehicle miles traveled (VMT) is not required in Lead agency CEQA documents until July 1, 2020, Therefore, the project would not be in conflict or be inconsistent with CCR Section 15064.3(b).
+The traffic letter report (McIntosh 2019) concluded that the project would reduce total daily traffic trips in comparison to the baseline land use.
+While application of vehicle miles traveled (VMT) is not required in Lead agency CEQA documents until July 1, 2020, because the project would reduce daily traffic trips in comparison to the baseline land use, the project would also likely reduce VMTs in comparison to the baseline.
+Therefore, the project would not be in conflict or be inconsistent with CCR Section 15064.3(b).

 - c.
 Less-than-significant impact.
 The project would have to comply with all conditions placed on it by the City Traffic Engineering Division in order to comply with accepted traffic engineering standards intended to reduce traffic hazards, including designing the roads so that they do not result in design feature hazards.
 The project is with the City limits and surrounded by compatible existing and planned land uses and land use designations.
 Therefore, the project would not substantially increase hazards due to a design feature or incompatible uses. - d.
-Less-than-significant with mitigation incorporated.
+Less than significant with mitigation incorporated.
 There is the potential that, during the construction phase, the project would impede emergency access.
 For projects that require minor impediments of a short duration (e.g., pouring a new driveway entrance), the project would be required to obtain a street permit from City Public Works.
 If a project requires lane closures and/or the diversion of traffic, then a Traffic Control Plan would be required.
 During operations, the project would have to comply with all applicable City policies and requirements to ensure adequate emergency access.

 Mitigation Measure 9 requires that, if necessary, the applicant/developer obtains a street permit or develop and get approved a Traffic Control Plan, for the construction period.
 With implementation of mitigation, the project would not result in inadequate emergency access.